askaration/askaration/README.md

 -->

 # 💫 About Me:

-Currently working on:<br>I'm part of the Transportation Data Science Project (TDSP), where I apply data science techniques to create safer roads through data-driven insights.
-Key areas include data preparation, ethics, time series, geospatial analysis, and data storytelling.<br><br>Looking to collaborate on:<br>I'm eager to collaborate on data science and machine learning projects, especially in sports data science.<br><br>Looking to help with:<br>I can assist in gathering and analyzing real-time sports advanced statistics.<br><br>Currently learning:<br>Continuously improving my skills in data science, analytics, data visualization, and storytelling across various domains.<br><br>Ask me about:<br>Anything data science-related!
-If I don't know, I'll find out and learn alongside you.<br><br>Fun fact:<br>I'm a swimmer, water polo player, and tennis fan.
-I love sports, media, entertainment, and tech—and have even modeled twice!
+🚧 **Currently, I am working on the Transportation Data Science Project (TDSP)**, in collaboration with and sponsored by the NorthEastBigData Hub, Columbia University, and the US Department of Transportation.
+This initiative allows me to apply data science techniques to create safer roads by making data-driven recommendations.
+I'm involved in all aspects, from data preparation and ethics to time series and geospatial analysis.
+It's an amazing opportunity to hone skills like Python programming, data visualization, and critical thinking, while creating real-world impact through data storytelling.

+🤝 **I'm open to collaborations on data science and machine learning projects**, with a particular passion for sports data science.
+My goal is to expand my knowledge, gain hands-on experience, and enhance my portfolio through impactful projects.

+📊 **I can help with real-time sports advanced statistics**, especially focusing on the collection, analysis, and interpretation of data to drive performance insights.

+📚 **I’m currently learning more about data science, analytics, visualization, and storytelling**, and I’m excited to apply these skills across diverse domains, especially in sports and entertainment.

+💡 **Ask me about any data science-related topics!** Even if I don’t know the answer, your question will inspire me to find it and learn together.

+🏊‍♂️ **Fun fact:** I'm a swimmer, water polo player, and tennis enthusiast.
+I love watching sports live, and I’ve even modeled twice!
+My passions revolve around sports, media, entertainment, and tech.

 ## 🌐 Socials: